Trade Stock Indices

 Stock Candles have two parts: the body of the candle and the shadow of the candlestick

-Candlesticks have a body which's the difference between the opening price & closing price.
-The body of the candle will have different colours depending on the direction of the market price.
+Candlesticks have a body which's the difference between opening price & closing price.
+The body of the candle will have different colours depending on the direction of the price.

 Blue or Green Candles for when price moves up